clementfarabet/ipam-tutorials/py_tutorials/README.md

 *shut down* the notebooks that you are not using by pressing that notebook's "Shutdown" button on the "IPython Dashboard".

+### Windows instructions

+I don't know how to run ssh from windows.
+If you can do it, please let us know now!
+If you also do not know how, ask your neighbour to run the steps above for you.
+Once you have an ipython notebook running, you interact with it directly through your browser anyway.

 ## Updating and Sychronizing your files with `git`

 While you work in the IPython notebooks, you might want to *save* your changes